RetiredWizard/PyDOS/README.md

 (after removing the **mpython** folder if space is a concern) to the root directory of the device that appears on the host computer.
 Your microcontroller now has PyDOS installed.

-At this point the microcontroller file system is set to allow computer Read/Write access, however the boot.py file that you copied with PyDOS will switch the mode so that
+If the copy worked without any errors, you should power cycle the microcontroller board so that the file system is configured to allow the microcontroller to have Read/Write access.

-PyDOS has Read/Write access and the host computer will only have ReadOnly access.
-This change won't take effect until you power cycle the micro controller board so **be sure that the PyDOS files are all copied before turning the power off on your microcontroller board**.
-If the copy is interrupted for any reason you can delete the boot.py file in the root of the microcontroller flash, to be sure the file system doesn't switch modes and try the copy again.
+**PyDOS has Read/Write access and the host computer will only have ReadOnly access.
+This change won't take effect until you have completed the power cycle mentioned above, so be sure that the PyDOS files are all copied before turning the power off on your microcontroller board.
+If the copy is interrupted for any reason you can delete the boot.py file in the root of the microcontroller flash and try the copy again.

-If you do find your self locked out of the flash from the host computer and PyDOS is not running, the easiest way to recover is to connect to the REPL, remove the boot.py file and then power cycle the microcontroller board.
+If you find yourself locked out of the flash from the host computer and PyDOS is not running, the easiest way to recover is to connect to the REPL, remove the boot.py file and then power cycle the microcontroller board.

         import os
         os.remove("boot.py")

-If the copy worked without any errors, you should power cycle the microcontroller board so that the file system is configured to allow the microcontroller to have Read/Write access.
+**
 To interact with the microcontroller you will need to connect using a terminal program.
 On a PC you can use putty and on linux minicom works well.
 To start minicom on linux type the command: